Skip to content

 Shared Ownership

-If you’re finding it challenging to buy a home in your area due to high property prices and the subsequent deposit requirements, Shared Ownership could be the solution.
+If you’re finding it challenging to buy a home in your area due to high property prices and deposit requirements, Shared Ownership could be the solution.

-This government scheme allows you to buy a 10%-75% share of a leasehold home and pay rent on the remainder to the housing provider.
-You’ll only need a deposit based on the share you’re buying, making the upfront cost of purchasing a home lower than if you were buying it fully.
+This government-backed scheme allows you to buy a share of a home, usually between 10% and 75%, and pay rent on the remainder to the housing provider.
+Because you only need a deposit and mortgage on the share you’re purchasing, the upfront costs can be significantly lower than buying on the open market.

 Learn more about the scheme and eligibility criteria in our Shared Ownership hub.